The-Fuligin-Heart/TheGoblinsNotebot/README.md

 # TheGoblinsNotebot
-A Discord bot to retrieve and post entries from The Goblin's Notebook.
+A Discord bot to retrieve entries from The Goblin's Notebook and post them to Discord.